codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 Repository permissions:

--   Checks: Checks on code - Read & Write
+-   Checks - Read & Write.
+Codacy creates and updates check runs with the results of code analysis.
--   Issues: Issues and related comments, assignees, labels, and milestones - Read & Write
+-   Issues - Read & Write.
+Codacy can create GitHub issues from issues found during code analysis.
--   Metadata: Search repositories, list collaborators, and access repository metadata - Read Only
--   Pull requests: Pull requests and related comments, assignees, labels, milestones, and merges - Read & Write
--   Webhooks: Manage the post-receive hooks for a repository - Read & Write
+-   Metadata - Read Only.
+Codacy retrieves repository metadata, such as name, languages, collaborators and commit information.
+-   Pull requests - Read & Write.
+Codacy retrieves pull request information to display on its side.
+Codacy might also create comments and suggestions on the pull request, according to the results of code analysis.
+-   Webhooks - Read & Write.
+Codacy creates webhooks for code pushes and pull request events (created, merged, etc.).
+These events might trigger code analysis.
--   Commit statuses: Commit statuses - Read & Write
+-   Commit statuses - Read & Write.
+Codacy sets the status of commits according to the result of code analysis.
--   Administration: Create SSH keys - Read & Write.
-Codacy creates an SSH key on the repository to allow cloning and integrating with your repository.
+-   Administration - Read & Write.
+[Codacy creates an SSH key](#why-does-codacy-ask-for-permission-to-create-ssh-keys) on the repository to allow cloning and integrating with your repository.

 Organization permissions:

--   Members: Organization members and teams - Read Only
--   Webhooks: Manage the post-receive hooks for an organization - Read & Write
+-   Webhooks - Read & Write.
+Codacy creates webhooks for organization and repository events (creation, deletion, member added, etc.) to enable [synced organizations](../organizations/what-are-synced-organizations.md).
+-   Members - Read Only.
+Codacy retrieves information about organization members and teams to enforce permissions, enable synced organizations and user management.

 User permissions:

 These permissions are granted on an individual user basis as part of the user authorization flow.
 They will be also be displayed during account installation for transparency.

--   Email addresses: Manage a user's email addresses - Read Only
+-   Email addresses - Read Only.
+Codacy retrieves the user's email addresses to enforce which commits are eligible for analysis.
--   Git SSH keys: Create SSH keys - Read & Write
+-   Git SSH keys - Read & Write.
+[Codacy creates an SSH key](#why-does-codacy-ask-for-permission-to-create-ssh-keys) on the repository to allow cloning and integrating with your repository.

-!!! note
-    Codacy asks for permissions to create SSH keys because it needs to create an SSH key in your account in the following situations:

-    -   If your repository uses submodules, so that Codacy can clone the repositories for each submodule
-    -   If Codacy fails to integrate with a repository using the repository key, so that Codacy can continue to perform analysis

-    **Codacy only adds read-only SSH keys to be able to clone repositories** and won't have access to any of your existing SSH keys.
-You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/github/authenticating-to-github/reviewing-your-ssh-keys).
-Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.

-    We understand the desire for security and privacy and find that the SSH protocol is preferable to HTTPS as it separates Codacy's access rights from the one of the users.

 ## GitLab Cloud

 If you sign up with GitLab Cloud, Codacy requires the following [permissions/scopes](https://docs.gitlab.com/ee/integration/oauth_provider.html#authorized-applications):

--   `api` permissions to access the authenticated user's API
--   `read_user` permissions to read the authenticated user's personal information
--   `read_repository` permissions to read the repositories
+-   `api` - Codacy uses GitLab's API to read and update pull requests, create webhooks for code push events, list commits, repositories, groups, members and permissions.
+-   `read_user` - Codacy retrieves the user's email addresses to enforce which commits are eligible for analysis.
+-   `read_repository` - Codacy retrieves repository metadata, such as name, languages and collaborators.
--   `openid` to authenticate using [OpenID Connect](https://docs.gitlab.com/ee/integration/openid_connect_provider.html#shared-information)
+-   `openid` - Codacy uses this permission for authentication using [OpenID Connect](https://docs.gitlab.com/ee/integration/openid_connect_provider.html#shared-information)

 ## Bitbucket Cloud

 If you log in with Bitbucket, Codacy requires the following [permissions/scopes](https://developer.atlassian.com/cloud/bitbucket/bitbucket-cloud-rest-api-scopes/):

+-   `account:write` - Codacy retrieves the user's email addresses to enforce which commits are eligible for analysis.
+Furthermore, [Codacy creates an SSH key](#why-does-codacy-ask-for-permission-to-create-ssh-keys) on the repository to allow cloning and integrating with your repository.
+-   `repository:admin` - Codacy retrieves repository metadata, such as name, languages and collaborators, and commit information.
+[Codacy creates an SSH key](#why-does-codacy-ask-for-permission-to-create-ssh-keys) on the repository to allow cloning and integrating with your repository (see box above).
+-   `pullrequest:write` - Codacy retrieves pull request information to display on its side.
+Codacy might also create comments on the pull request, according to the results of code analysis.
+-   `issue:write` - Codacy can create Bitbucket issues from issues found during code analysis.
+-   `webhook` - Codacy creates webhooks for code pushes and pull request events (created, merged, etc.).
+These events might trigger code analysis.
+Codacy also creates repository webhooks to enable [synced organizations](../organizations/what-are-synced-organizations.md).
--   Read and modify your account information
+-   `team` - Codacy uses your group/team membership information to enforce permissions.
--   Read and modify your repositories' issues
 -   Read your workspace's project settings and read repositories contained within your workspace's projects
--   Read and modify your repositories and their pull requests
--   Administer your repositories
--   Read your group membership information
--   Read and modify your repositories' webhooks

 ## Google Sign-In